-Index.
-Text of the Laws.
-Official Decisions.
-LAW 1 (continued). by a line parallel to the goal-lines; the space within these lines shall be the penalty area.
-A suitable mark shall be made opposite the centre of each goal, 12 yards from the goal-line; this shall be the penalty kick mark.
-4 The Ball.
-The circumference of the ball shall not be less than 27 inches, nor more than 28 inches.
-The outer casing of the ball must be of leather, and no material shall be used in the construction of the ball which would constitute a danger to the players.
-Dimensions of Field of Play and Weight of Ball in International Matches.
-In International matches, the dimensions of the field of play shall be-maximum length, 120 yards; minimum length, 110 yards; maximum breadth, 80 yards; minimum breadth, 70 yards; and at the commencement of the game the weight of the ball shall be from 13 to 15 ounces.
-Duration of Game.
-LAW 2.
-The duration of the game shall be 90 minutes, unless otherwise mutually agreed upon.
+LAW 1 (continued). ine parallel to the goal-lines; the space within lines shall be the penalty area.
+A suitable shall be made opposite the centre of each goal, ards from the goal-line; this shall be the ty kick mark. · · · · · · · · · · · · · · · · · · · be used in the construction of the ball which ٩ of play shall be-maximum length, 120 yards; num length, 110 yards; maximum breadth, rds; minimum breadth, 70 yards; and at the nencement of the game the weight of the ball g of the ball must be of leather, and no material be used in the construction of the ball which d constitute a danger to the players.
+International matches, the dimensions of the of play shall be-maximum length, 120 yards; num length, 110 yards; maximum breadth, ards; minimum breadth, 70 yards; and at the nencement of the game the weight of the ball be from 13 to 15 ounces.

 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players. if time permits.
-It is advisable to visit the ground in good time and see everything is in order.
+It is advisable to visit the ground in good time and see that everything is in order.
 The ball should be supplied by the home club.
 See that the ball is fully inflated, and that there are reserve balls close at hand.
-Refers to International Contests only. · Unless a Referee is notified to the contrary by the two captains he must under ordinary circumstances con- tinue the game for 90 minutes.
+Refers to International Contests only.
+Unless a Referee is notified to the contrary by the two captains he must under ordinary circumstances con- tinue the game for 90 minutes.
 He has no power to set aside the Rules of Cup and other Competitions where time to be played is specified.
 If you wish to play short time the Referee must be notified.
 This may only be done by the mutual agree- ment of both captains, where the Rules of a Competition do not require a specified playing period.

 Index.
 Text of the Laws.
 Official Decisions.
 Choice of Goals.
 LAW 2 (continued).
-The winners of the toss shall have the option of kick-off or choice of goals. Γhe Kick-Off.
+The winners of the toss shall have the option of kick-off or choice of goals.
+The Kick-Off.
 The game shall be commenced by a place-kick from the centre of the field of play in the direction of the opponents' goal-line; the opponents shall not approach within 10 yards of the ball until it is kicked off, nor shall any player on either side pass the centre of the ground in the direction of his opponents' goal until the ball is kicked off.
 A PLACE-KICK is a kick at the ball while it is on the ground in the centre of the field of play.
 If this Law is not complied with the kick-off must be taken over again.
 (International Board, June 15th, 1903.)
 The practice of kicking-off by persons other than the players competing in a match is pro- hibited, except in Charity matches.
-(Decision of Council, March 25th, 1907.)
+(Decision of Council, March 25th, 1907.) •